jonase/eastwood/README.md

 [tools.analyzer](https://github.com/clojure/tools.analyzer) and
 [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm)
 libraries to inspect namespaces and report possible problems.
-It has been tested with Clojure 1.4.0 and 1.5.1.
+It has been tested with Clojure 1.4.0, 1.5.1, and pre-release versions of Clojure 1.6.0.
 It does not work with Clojure versions earlier than 1.4.0.

 ## Installation & Quick usage